littlebizzy/disable-search/readme.txt

 Requires at least: 4.4
 Tested up to: 4.8
 Requires PHP: 7.0
-Stable tag: 1.0.3
+Stable tag: 1.0.4
-License: GPL3
+License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html
+Prefix: DSBSRC

 Completely disables the built-in WordPress search function to prevent snoopers or bots from querying your database or slowing down your website.